-We hope this helps you set up high-converting marketing strategies for your Shopify restaurant and food business.
+We hope this guide on how to promote your food business online helps you set up high-converting marketing strategies for your Shopify restaurant and food business.

 How your marketing strategies perform depends on how easy it is to shop from your Shopify store.
 A badly designed Shopify store impacts your store revenue.
 Shoppers who were sure to convert after seeing your marketing messages may end up leaving your Shopify store due to negative shopping experiences.